 If you live in Northern Ireland you must apply to go Bankrupt at the Royal Courts of Justice in Belfast.
-There are various steps required.
+The following steps required.

 Want help to go bankrupt in Northern Ireland?
-Give us a call (0800 044 3194) or complete the form below to speak to one of our experts
+Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you back

 To go bankrupt in Northern Ireland you will first need to complete two application forms.
 The first is the Petition form (known as form 6.30).
 The second is the Statement of Affairs (Form 6.31).